n3oxmind/Materia-theme-colorschemes/README.md

 # Materia-theme-colorschemes
 Materia-colorschemes is a shell script that can be used to modify/customize/tweak the original Materia theme [nana-4/materia-theme](https://github.com/nana-4/materia-theme/tree/v20181125).
 Here are some features:
 - A pre-defined list of color schemes include but not limited to (solarized, gruvbox, tomorrow,...,etc)
-- A convenient way to Apply different color scheme base on pre-defined color schemes(see ./materia.sh -l)
+- A convenient way to apply different color scheme base on pre-defined color schemes(see ./materia.sh -l)
 - Create a custom theme with different colors of your choice (see ./materia.sh -h)
 - Change almost every details until you get satisfied (see ./materia.sh -h)
 - Ability to render assets based on the new color scheme (see ./materia.sh -h)